GeMendez88/GeMendez88/README.md

 #### Actually working on:

-- Improving knowledge in Data Analisys, Data Engineering and Data Science
+- Improving knowledge in Data Analisys, Data Engineering and Data Science.
-- Getting knowledge in Machine Learning
+- Collaborating in develop projects with python and Django.
-- Collaborating in develop projects with python and Django
+- creating C# Projects for personal growth and knowledge.
 ___

 ##### Backend Development